 What is the usual length of treatment?

 Some people only need a nasal spray for the hay fever season (a few months).
 However, if you have a persistent rhinitis, you may have to take treatment long-term to keep symptoms away.
-Long-term use of a steroid nasal spray is thought to be safe.

 Once symptoms are gone, you are still likely to need to use a steroid nasal spray regularly, to keep symptoms away.
 Your doctor may advise that you reduce the dose to a lower maintenance dose once symptoms have gone.
 The aim is to find the lowest dose that controls symptoms.